 Independent retesting | No | Yes |

 Another difference is that when you take a breath test, the police officer will immediately confiscate your driver’s license.
-Though if you take a blood test, you may continue driving until the blood results come back positive for DUI.
+However, if you take a blood test, you may continue driving until the blood results come back positive for DUI.

 Note that when you get your license suspended, you are given a temporary seven (7) day license and the opportunity to contest the suspension at a Nevada DMV hearing.
-Also note that the length of your driver’s license suspension depends on your prior DUI history:
+Also, note that the length of your driver’s license suspension depends on your prior DUI history:

 Nevada DUI offense | License suspension |